DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - Better PowerAttack Control-SSE

-_Another SKSE plugin, which helps your power attack to be executed by relying only on your input, but not on your character's movement direction and movement speed to be in sync with your other actions to prevent issues with other animations._
+_Another plugin, which helps your power attack to be executed by relying only on your input, but not on your character's movement direction and movement speed to be in sync with your other actions to prevent issues with other animations._

 ### [iFrame Generator](https://www.nexusmods.com/skyrimspecialedition/mods/56965)